 Thank You To Our Sponsors

 We would like to show our appreciation and say thank you for all of your support.
-Click here to read our letter to our supporters from our 9th Annual Dinner.

 The Board of Directors would like to thank everyone for helping make our 5th Annual Fundraising Dinner , October 17th, 2011 at the Hampton Inn and Conference Centre a resounding success.
 Special thanks to Dr. Donald Chow for sharing his healing journey with a traumatic brain injury.
 Over $45,000 was raised through ticket sales, a silent and live auction and, of course, the sponsorships without whom this event would not have been possible.